Last updated by Dr Sarah Brewer on

 Among those taking the regular locally produced honey, 44% also reported less need for medication.
 Better general health, with fewer colds and stomach upsets was reported by 38% of those taking the regular local honey and 35% of those using the birch pollen honey, compared with 7% of those in the control group.

 There is little evidence on which to draw any firm conclusion.
-It does seem that in people with a true pollen allergy, using local honey may reduce hay fever symptoms (at least for birch pollen allergy).
-But the honey probably needs to be taken for at least five months before the pollen season is expected.
-It may also help to start at low, immunotherapy doses which are slowly increased to induce immune tolerance.
+It does seem that in people with a true pollen allergy, using local honey may reduce hayfever symptoms – at least for birch pollen allergy.
+But the local honey probably needs to be taken for at least five months before the pollen season is expected.
+It may also help to start at low, immunotherapy doses which are slowly increased to help the immune system tolerate them better.

-If you have hay fever, best advice is to wear wrap-around glasses, and to apply a nasal barrier to reduce contact between allergens and the nasal lining.
+If you have hayfever, wear wrap-around glasses, and to apply a nasal barrier to reduce contact between allergens and the nasal lining.

 Click here to read my review of the most effective hay fever treatments.

-Have you tried using locally produced honey to prevent hay fever?
+Have you tried using local honey to prevent hayfever?
+Did it work?
 Please share your experience via the comments below.